patrickpeng2091/docker-odoo/README.md

 "Odoo is the fastest evolving business software in the world.
 Odoo has a complete suite of business applications covering all business needs, from Website/Ecommerce down to manufacturing, inventory and accounting, all seamlessly integrated.
 It is the first time ever a software editor managed to reach such a functional coverage."

-note : this to test and learn about the future release of Odoo ..
-This is pre-release and not recomended for deployment please used Odoo 8 (quantumobject/docker-odoo) when oddo 9 is finally release this container will replace the odoo 8 container.

 ## Install dependencies

   - [Docker][2]